 - First level: “Computer skills for your everyday life” is addressed to learners with no or little experience with technology.
 The goal is to foster and gain confidence in using a computer, an email and the internet to accomplish everyday tasks and activities.

-- Second level: “Computer skills for your professional start”.
-It addresses learners that already have some experience with computers and the internet but require to catch up and sharpen their skills to meet the demands of the current digital world and the workplace.
+- Second level: “Computer skills for your professional start” addresses learners that already have some experience with computers and the internet but require to catch up and sharpen their skills to meet the demands of the current digital world and the workplace.

 - Hands-on approach with industry professionals as trainers: all trainers are volunteers working in the tech industry.
-They teach with a learning by doing approach.
-They also offer a great connection into the industry for future employment opportunities.
+They teach with a learning-by-doing approach.
+They also offer a great connection to the industry for future employment opportunities.

 DLP is running from September 2022 to June 2023, in Munich and in North Rhine-Westaphalia campuses.